THGLab/IDPForge/README.md

 ### Using Docker
 IDPForge can also be built as a docker container using either of the included dockerfiles (Blackwell or Ampere).
 Blackwell runs on CUDA12.8 and Ampere runs on CUDA12.1.
 Models weights and an example training data and other inference input files can be downloaded from [Figshare](https://doi.org/10.6084/m9.figshare.28414937).
 Optionally, the files may be merged before the creation of the image.
 This will ensure the image contains the merged files, removing the need for additional /weights and /data mounting.

-To build the image, run the following command from the root of this repository:
+To build the image, run the following command from the root of this repository choosing either Blackwell or Ampere based on preference:
 ```bash
 docker build -f dockerfiles/Dockerfile_[Blackwell/Ampere] -t idpforge:latest .
 ```